PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter10/README.md

 - `01-Pipeline Health Monitoring.py` - A sample notebook which demonstrates how to query the DLT Pipeline event log and create helper Views.
 - `02-Querying the Event Log.py` - This notebooks demonstrates how to monitor data quality metrics using the event log in Unity Catalog.
+- `03-Creating a Lakehouse Monitor.py` - This notebook creates a synthetic dataset that mimics IoT device temperature readings, which is used to create a Lakehouse monitor.

 ### Technical requirements